Building a high performance website

 The workflow that astro sets up for developing is great, each part of the app is divided in components, the dev environment is powered by vite (blazingly fast), while the production build is a crafty custom process.

-Routes are handlend on a resource base, during development you can define them similarly to nextjs using getStaticPath and then transformed during the build.
+Routes are handlend on a resource base, during development you can define them similarly to nextjs using getStaticPath

 There is also a SSR variant, but I didn’t use it.